phillipadsmith/2014.phillipadsmith.com/_posts/2016-07-12-coming-to-a-canada-near-you-bbc-nytimes-and-more.md

   - media
 ---

-It's a question that many people working in Canada's media ecosystem must be asking this month.
-Are foreign publishers simply naive?
-How can they see an opportunity in a Country [where the entire news sector appears to be downsizing rapidly](http://phillipadsmith.com/2016/02/dear-media-entrepreneurs-canadian-media-is-the-next-big-opportunity.html)?
+It's a question that many people working in Canada's media ecosystem must be asking this month: Are foreign publishers simply naive?
+How can they see an opportunity in a country [where the entire news sector appears to be downsizing rapidly](http://phillipadsmith.com/2016/02/dear-media-entrepreneurs-canadian-media-is-the-next-big-opportunity.html)?
 Or is the _very_ opportunity they see to step in just as the existing institutions collapse -- potentially winning over an affluent, English-speaking audience, while keeping foreign news production costs relatively low?
 {: .lead }

 In case you missed the memo: The [BBC recently announced investments to expand their market in Canada](http://www.bbc.co.uk/mediacentre/worldnews/2016/bbc-news-announces-new-investments-in-canada).
 The Beeb will be opening an editorial office in Toronto, and plans to launch a a Canadian version of BBC.com.